 We met up for a fun few hours with our good friend Laurie, who spends summers at her family home in Portland.
 We started off our day with brunch at the excellent Terlingua Restaurant.
 Eggs Benedict made with smoked haddock cakes.
 Yum.

 What is it about radishes?
 I really like them when they’re served in certain salads—they add just the right peppery-sweet bite when they’re sliced paper thin.
-But I consistently buy them, and consistently neglect them.
-I currently have a bag of cute various colored radishes sprouting in my refrigerator.
+But I consistently buy them and neglect them.
+I currently have a bag of cute, variously colored radishes sprouting in our refrigerator.
 Note to self: Remember the radishes.